Aaron Bates: NCAA

 Bates played college baseball for both the NC State Wolfpack and the San Jose State Spartans.
 He was a freshman All American for the San Jose State Spartans and twice named All American for the NC State Wolfpack.
-His best year coming in 2005, when he had arguably the greatest offensive season in wolfpack history hitting .425-12-64 and was drafted in the 8th round by the Florida Marlins.
-However, he returned to school for his junior season and hit .356-10-56 and was then selected by the Boston Red Sox in 2006.
+His best year was in 2005, when he had arguably the greatest offensive season in Wolfpack history, hitting .425-12-64 and was drafted in the 8th round by the Florida Marlins.
+However, he returned to school for his junior season and hit .356-10-56.
+He was selected by the Boston Red Sox in 2006.

 Collegiate summer

-He played in the Cape Cod Baseball League for the Brewster Whitecaps in the summer of 2005.
+Bates played in the Cape Cod Baseball League for the Brewster Whitecaps in the summer of 2005.
 He was named a Cape Cod League All Star alongside future MLB stars Evan Longoria, Justin Masterson, Daniel Bard and Chris Coghlan.
 Bates also won the 2005 All Star game Home Run Derby.

 Professional career

 Boston Red Sox

-He was drafted in 2006 in the 3rd round by the Boston Red Sox.
+Bates was drafted in 2006 in the 3rd round by the Boston Red Sox.
 His first professional season was split between the Lowell Spinners and Greenville Drive.
-In 2007, Bates began the year with the Lancaster JetHawks before being promoted to the AA Portland Sea Dogs.
+In 2007, he began the year with the Lancaster JetHawks before being promoted to the AA Portland Sea Dogs.
 He played with Sea Dogs until June 2009, when he was promoted to AAA Pawtucket Red Sox.

 In May 2009, he was the Eastern League Player of the Month while playing with the Sea Dogs.

 On July 6, 2009, Bates was called up to the Red Sox to play at first base after Jeff Bailey injured his ankle in a game two days before.
-He had four hits in 11 at-bats with the Red Sox, with his first hit being an RBI single to center field off Román Colón of the Kansas City Royals.
+Bates had four hits in 11 at-bats with the Red Sox, with his first hit being an RBI single to center field off Román Colón of the Kansas City Royals.

 On July 26, 2010, the Red Sox outrighted Bates to Pawtucket, thus removing him from the 40-man roster.

 In March 2011 he was released by the Red Sox.

 Minnesota Twins

-On May 8, 2011, he was signed by the Minnesota Twins to a minor league contract and sent to Rochester of the International League.
-He went on to finish 3rd in International League in batting average, .316 and lead the league in on-base percentage at .408.
+On May 8, 2011, Bates was signed by the Minnesota Twins to a minor league contract and sent to Rochester of the International League.
+He finished 3rd in International League in batting average, .316, and led the league in on-base percentage at .408.
 Bates then re-signed with the Minnesota Twins for the 2012 season, before declaring free agency.
-In Spring Training 2012, he hit .400 (8-20) with the Major League Team, but was sent to the AAA Rochester Red Wings of the International League to start the season.
+In spring training 2012, he hit .400 (8-20) with the Major League Team, but was sent to the AAA Rochester Red Wings of the International League to start the season.

-Bates was then released by the Twins on May 15, 2012, due to the subsequent demotions of then Twins 3rd baseman Danny Valencia, MLB veteran Sean Burroughs and rising star Chris Parmelee.
+Bates was released by the Twins on May 15, 2012, due to the subsequent demotions of Twins 3rd baseman Danny Valencia, MLB veteran Sean Burroughs and rising star Chris Parmelee.